 "I have waited a year for the moment that the call [to bring them home] would come, not from the families of the hostages, but from the people."

-It cannot be that there are 101 hostages, and this does not bring the nation out to the streets, she added, calling on participants at the protest to bring more people with them to the next protest to be with the families until all the hostages are brought back.
+It cannot be that there are 101 hostages, and this does not bring the nation out to the streets, she said, calling on participants at the protest to bring more people with them to the next protest to be with the families until all the hostages are brought back.